FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 5.rst

 RGH can be renamed to replace CHAN.DAT for the next FLO-2D flood simulation.
 This automates the spatial adjustment of n-values for channel elements that exceed the limiting Froude number.

-CHANNEL_CONVERGENCE.OUT
+**CHANNEL_CONVERGENCE.OUT**

 This file lists the channel elements that failed to converge in three passes of the routing algorithm.
 The solution is then based on the diffusive wave for that element and timestep only.
 The output files reports:

-    · Time - time of failed convergence
+    - Time - time of failed convergence
-    · Grid element
+    - Grid element
-    · Depth - depth at time of failed convergence (ft or m) · Velocity - various velocity terms in the solution algorithm (fps or mps)
+    - Depth - depth at time of failed convergence (ft or m)
+    - Velocity - various velocity terms in the solution algorithm (fps or mps)

 **CHANSEDSIZE.OUT**

 The initial and final sediment size distribution by channel element is written to this file.

 **CHANSTABILTY.OUT**